MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Arguments
 * key (string) - The key name for the data to save.
 * value (value ) - The data to save.
 Data saved using `misty.Set()` must be one of these types: `string`, `bool`, `int`, or `double`
+* prePause (integer) - Optional.
+The length of time in milliseconds to wait before executing this command.
+* postPause (integer) - Optional.
+The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
+If no command follows this command, `postPause` is not used.

 ```JavaScript
 misty.Set(string key, string value);